Improving shadow estimation with locally-optimal dual frames: Results

 We evaluate the performance of $k$-LO duals for molecular energy estimation on a standard benchmark set of molecules (4–16 qubits), obtained via the Jordan--Wigner transformation from their fermionic Hamiltonians.
 This set, publicly available in Ref.~\cite{hadfield2020github}, has been widely used in benchmarking measurement schemes~\cite{HadfieldLBCS2022, huang2021efficient, HillmichGBCS-DD-2021, WuOGM2023, vankirk2024derandomized, shlosberg2023adaptive}.

-In Fig.~\ref{fig:molecular-benchmark}, we compare the variances of $k$-LO duals ($k \in \{1,2,4\}$) with other state-of-the-art methods whose exact single-shot variances are known (see Sec.~\ref{ssec:comparison}; numerical values in Appendix~\ref{app:variance-table}).
+In Fig.~\ref{fig:molecular-benchmark}, we compare the variances of $k$-LO duals ($k \in \{1,2,4\}$) with other state-of-the-art methods whose exact single-shot variances are known (see Sec.~\ref{ssec:comparison}; numerical values in App.~\ref{app:variance-table}).
 The $k$-LO duals were computed using $S=10^6$ measurement shots, sufficient for high-quality 4-LO duals and feasible on current quantum hardware.
 The reported variance is the exact single-shot variance, obtained from the full probability distribution~\eqref{eq:opt-duals-min-var}.
 Except for the smallest 4-qubit example, 2- and 4-LO duals consistently achieve lower variances than the other methods.
 The 1-LO duals share the local structure of previous works~\cite{Malmi2024EnhancedEstimation, Fischer2024DualOptimization, CaprottiDualOptimisation}, differing only in their construction.

-Furthermore, in Appendix~\ref{app:variance-table} we show that among single-qubit measurement schemes, $k$-LO duals exhibit the lowest root mean square error (RMSE).
+Furthermore, in App.~\ref{app:variance-table} we show that among single-qubit measurement schemes, $k$-LO duals exhibit the lowest root mean square error (RMSE).
 We also show that $k$-LO duals remain competitive to correlated measurement schemes using entangling layers, such as AEQuO~\cite{shlosberg2023adaptive}.
-AEQuO consistently outperforms all of the methods we display, though at the cost of informational completeness, as the measurement scheme is tailored to the observable to be estimated, an adaptive routine involving multiple calls to the quantum computer, and gate-count, as it requires additional two-qubit operations to implement the measurement, see Sec.~\ref{ssec:comparison}.
+AEQuO consistently outperforms all of the methods we display, though at the cost of informational completeness, due to the observable-tailored nature of the method; an adaptive routine involving multiple calls to the quantum computer; and potentially gate-count in the form of additional two-qubit operations to implement an entangling measurement.
+See Sec.~\ref{ssec:comparison} for details.